waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - Test 1 (Turn #11981-11990): Talking to Sages (5, 6, 7) - backstories provided, no path opened.
 - Test 2 (Turn #11992-11997): (10, 2) is a floor tile labeled "warp tile" in status.
 Result: No transition on step or A.
 - Test 3 (Turn #12005): Face (9, 4) and press A. Result: No effect.
-- Test 4 (Turn #12011): Face (9, 10) and press A.
+- Test 4 (Turn #12011): Face (9, 10) and press A. Result: No effect.
-- Hypothesis 1: Entrance is hidden on 1F (exploring perimeter).
-- Hypothesis 2: Entrance is via 2F (searching for ladders).
-- Hypothesis 3: Entrance is via a third warp from the Wise Trios Room (EntryPoint 3).
-- Hypothesis 4: The wall at (9, 10) opens upon interaction.
+- Observation (Turn #12014): Suicune is missing from its pedestal at (9, 9).
+- Hypothesis 5: Suicune fled because of the previous white-out and must be triggered to return.
+- Hypothesis 6: Suicune has moved to a different location in the tower.

 # Tile Mechanics (Global)
 - FLOOR: Traversable.
 (Verified: Tin Tower 1F, Goldenrod City, Dept Store 2F)